Product

 More layers

-- Archetype avatars (6 × 3 tiers).
+- Archetype avatars (6 × 3 tiers) for quiet progression identity.

 Keep exploring